 Operating System and Version (OS): Windows, macOS

-Tools used: Figma, Jira, etc. Chrome browser linked to a Google account for service registration
+Tools used: Chrome browser linked to a Google account for signing up for services such as Figma and Jira.

 Learning Materials

-Learning materials are attached as files in each lesson.
+Learning materials are included as attachments for each lesson.

 The person who created this course